In this article I’m going to show you how to mount a WD_Black SN750 250GB NVMe Internal Gaming SSD to a Jetson Xavier NX.

 A mount point is a way to map (or mount) a device to a folder.
 If you are familiar with Windows, the way to do it is to map a new device to a drive letter (D:\, etc.).

 Linux and UNIX operating systems don’t use drive letters.
 Instead they use folders mapped under a /mnt or other parent folder.

 Since the NVIDIA example puts the folder under the users home folder, I’ll stick to the way they do it.

-To create a new mount point under the a users home folder you must make a new subfolder like this (substitute YOUR-USERNAME):
+To create a new mount point under the users home folder you must make a new subfolder like this (substitute YOUR-USERNAME):

 sudo mkdir /home/YOUR-USERNAME/nvme